Monday, 20 February 2023

 once for yes and twice for no.

-Was so uncanny in that world of silence, I could see
+It was so uncanny in that world of silence; I could see

-the words coming to my mind but wouldn’t roll of my tongue.
+the words coming to my mind, but they wouldn't roll off my tongue.

-injury caused the blackness behind my eyes aphantasia.
+injury caused the blackness behind my eyes and aphantasia.

-I don’t know why or how I am still alive, I have aphasia, dysarthria, aphantasia, I am paralyzed down the right half of my body and
+I don't know why or how I am still alive; I have aphasia, dysarthria, aphasia, I am paralyzed down the right half of my body, and

 I also have a degenerative spinal cord disease now

-when all physio stopped, been in bed for three years.
+when all physio stopped, I was in bed for three years.

 but Schopenhauer was right in his study of pessimism